-Flue System \checkmark 1.
+INSTALLATION CHECK LIST Flu e System Tick 1.
 Minimum Flue Height of 4.6 metres (15 feet).
-2. Appliance flue outlet requires a 125mm (5") connecting flue pipe which should then be increased to a minimum of 150mm (6") dia. within a metre of the appliance(5kW Models).
-2A.
-Appliances flue outlet requires a 160mm (6") connecting flue pipe, remainder of the flue should be a minimum of 150mm (6") dia.
-(8kW Models).
+2. Appliance should be connected to a 125mm (5") flue pipe within a metre and then the flue size increased to a minimum of 150mm (6") diameter (500 Models).
+2A Appliance should be connected to a 1.8m (6 feet) of 150mm (6") flue pipe (900 Models).
 3. The horizontal flue run should not exceed 150mm (6") 4.
 All flue pipework passing through walls must be sleeved & adequately insulated in line with current Building Regulations.
 5. Appliance should be connected to a chimney of less than 200mm (8") in diameter (otherwise the chimney must be lined with a 6" flue liner).
-6. The chimney/ flue termination must be located in accordance with building regulations part J. 7.
+6. The chimney/ flue termination must be located in accordance with building regulations part J 7.
 The chimney serving this appliance should not serve any other appliance.
 8. Access should be provided to the chimney serving the appliance to allow for cleaning.
 (This can be done through the stove).
 9. It is a requirement by Building Regulations to have a carbon monoxide alarm fitted to any room with a solid fuel appliance.
-Location 10.
+Lo cation 10.
 Clearance to combustible materials must be adhered to as described in the Clearance to Combustible section.
 11. The stove must be installed in a solid non combustible recess with a hearth or suitable non combustible floor protector that extends 225mm to the front of the appliance and 150mm to either side.
 12. Clearance must be maintained to allow for maintenance and part replacement.
-Ventilation & Combustion Air Requirements] 13.
+Ve ntilation & Combustion Air Requirements 13.
 The room in which the appliance is located should have an air vent of adequate size to support correct combustion (see Ventilation & Combustion Air Requirement Section for specific details).
-CE
+14. The stove must not be installed in the same room as an extractor fan.